mjordan/islandora_workbench_docs/docs/creating_vocabularies.md

 * you are working with a vocabulary that is hierarchical.
 * you want to use Workbench to load vocabulary terms but you want them to exist before (or separate from) the nodes that a `create` task creates.

-If you want to create terms at the same time you are using a `create` task to create the nodes the terms are attached to, and if the terms you are creating don't have any additional fields or hierarchical relationships to other terms, you can still create terms as described in as described in the "Taxonomy reference fields" section of "[Drupal fields and CSV fields](/islandora_workbench_docs/fields)."
+If you want to create terms at the same time you are using a `create` task to create the nodes the terms are attached to, and if the terms you are creating don't have any additional fields or hierarchical relationships to other terms, you can create terms as described in as described in the "Taxonomy reference fields" section of "[Drupal fields and CSV fields](/islandora_workbench_docs/fields)."

+### Term weight and description

+Two other reserved CSV column headers are `weight` and `description`.
+All terms in Drupal have these two fields.

+* `weight` is used to sort the terms in the vocabulary overview page in relation to their parent term (or the vocabulary root if a term has no parent).
+Values in the `weight` field are integers.
+The lower the weight, the earlier the term sorts.
+For example, a value of "0" (zero) sorts the term at the top in relation to its parent, and a value of "100" sorts the term much lower.
+* `description` is, as the name suggests, a field that contains a description of the term.

+Both `weight` and `description` are optional columns in your CSV.

-### Vocabularies with fields
+### Vocabularies with custom fields

 To load a vocabulary, you use a `create_terms` task.
 A typical `create_terms` configuration file looks like this: